Home / Recipes / Desserts / Oranges in Cointreau

 oranges in contreau

-For this dessert all you need is to add the orange liqueur and some sugar to the vitamin-rich and refreshing orange.
+For this dessert, all you need is to add the orange liqueur and some sugar to the vitamin-rich and refreshing orange.
 You hardly need to use any utensils to prepare it apart from a knife for cleaning the orange and plates to serve it.
 And the best thing is that success is guaranteed!

-Oranges in Cointreau Preparation
+How to Make Oranges in Cointreau

 2. Peel and de-pith the oranges by first slicing the top and bottom off of the orange.
 Cut deep enough into the orange to unveil the flesh.